canonical/microceph/docs/reference/commands/cluster.rst

 ``cluster``
 ===========

-Manage the MicroCeph cluster
+Manages the MicroCeph cluster.

 Usage:

 .. code-block:: none

-   microceph cluster [options]
+   microceph cluster [flags]
    microceph cluster [command]

 Available commands:

 .. code-block:: none

    add         Generates a token for a new server bootstrap   Sets up a new cluster config      Manage Ceph Cluster configs join        Joins an existing cluster list        List servers in the cluster migrate     Migrate automatic services from one node to another remove      Removes a server from the cluster sql         Runs a SQL query against the cluster database

 Global options: